cocos/cocos-docs/en/physics/physics/rigid-body.md

 ### Force and impulse

 There are two ways to move an object, you can apply a force or impulse to the object.
 The force will slowly change the velocity of the object over time, and the impulse will immediately modify the velocity of the object.
-Of course, you can also directly modify the location of the object, but this does not give you the real physics simulation, you should try to use force or impulse to move a rigidbody to make the physics world more consistent.
+Of course, you can also directly modify the location of the object, but this does not give you the real physics simulation, you should try to use force or impulse to move a rigidbody to make the physical world more consistent.

 ```javascript